Amanroy9658/FinanceTracker/README.md

    npm run ios

 # Build Delivery
-Generate a debug APK for immediate testing: cd android && ./gradlew asssembleRelease
+Generate an APK for immediate testing: cd android && ./gradlew asssembleRelease

 Generate a build for release: